 Approximately 1 in 4 adults in the United States lives with a disability.
-These range from mobility issues, to vision impairment, hearing loss, and cognitive functions, and others not listed here.
+These range from mobility issues to vision impairment, hearing loss, cognitive functions, and others not listed here.
 Creating a more accessible website may appear to be daunting at first, but considering that millions of Americans live with some sort of disability, you would be doing yourself, and users, a disservice by not making your website more accessible.

 What is an Accessible Website?

 An accessible website is designed to make navigation easier for someone with a disability.
 For example, if someone is visually impaired, they’ll still be able to explore your site, because you’ve made it possible.
 If someone has difficulty with fine motor functions, they can also use your site.
 Making your site accessible means anyone can use it without needing to compromise their experience.

 Making Your Site More Accessible

 Your website acts as a business card and first impression.
 It’s more common now that this is the only way for someone to learn about your business.
 If your site is accessible, more people can use it.
 And the more people who can access and use your site, the more business you generate.